gthvn1/nvim/Readme.md

+# Important note:

+- Only **NvChad** directory is needed now.
+We keep others file just to have a trace of our previous configuration.

 # Configuration

 - [NvChad](https://nvchad.com/) is using lazy.vim that we already used in our previous setup.
 So it is intresting to use it now.
-To get the new configuration you just need to copy **nvchad/custom**.
-All others files and directories are not used any more.
+To get the new configuration you just need to copy **NvChad/custom**.All others files and directories are not used any more.
 All customization with **NvChad** is done into the **custom** dir.

 - Some usefull links:
     - [Turn VIM into a full featured IDE with only one command](https://www.youtube.com/watch?v=Mtgo-nP_r8Y&list=PL05iK6gnYad1sb4iQyqsim_Jc_peZdNXf)

-# Old configuration with lazy.vim
+## Old configuration with lazy.vim

 - Configuration is done using [lazy.vim](https://github.com/folke/lazy.nvim).